For example, use quick push for breaking news-type notifications or new content updates. Some common use cases are:

 - Body – the notification text

-When you click in a text box, the Insert Property () and emoji () icons are displayed and enable you to include custom user properties or emojis in your message text.
-For more information, see Personalizing Push Notifications and How Do I Include Emojis in My Campaigns?
+When you click in a text box, the Insert Property and emoji icons appear and enable you to include custom user properties or emojis in your message text.
+For more information, see Personalizing push notifications and How do I include emojis in my campaigns?

-Step 5: If you want to include rich media in your message, such as an image or link to a video, in the Media section, select the type of media, and then either upload the file or enter the URL of the file you want to use.
-For more information on the media options available, see About Rich Push Notifications.
+Step 6: If you want to include rich media in your message, such as an image or link to a video, in the Media section, select the type of media, and then either upload the file or enter the URL of the file you want to use.
+For more information on the media options available, see About rich push notifications.

-A preview of your notification is displayed on the right-hand side of the screen.
-Click iOS Preview or Android Preview to view the preview on the related device in different formats (for example, lock screen, recent, banner, extended view, Apple watch).
-If you have a multi-platform app integration with Swrve, Quick Push notifications are automatically sent to all platforms.
+A preview of your notification appears on the right side of the screen.
+Select iOS or Android to view the preview on the related device in different formats (for example, lock screen, recent, banner, extended view, Apple watch).
+If you have a multi-platform app integration with Swrve, quick push notifications are automatically sent to all platforms.
 Note: The format of the delivered message depends on the device preferences and operating system of the recipient.